module-art/zsh-installer/README.md

 ------------

 Powerlevel10 require specific fonts, see:

 <https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#manual-font-installation>
-It's easier to use powerlevel10 theme when it's first installed on local machine, almost for fonts installation.

 Your terminal encoding must be set on unicode - UTF8.

 Role Variables
 --------------
-Default is

 welcome_word: none

 Change it if you want to display a short message with toilet when opening terminal.

 zsh_root: true

 By default, zsh is installed for root account, set to false to keep bash on root.

 Some tasks need to set ansible_become_password in host_vars for each host.